 Your process sounds less like making music, traditionally, than how some other kinds of art are made, ones that are more solo or insular.
 It seems more like painting in a way.

 Exactly.
 It’s not typically a big collab project on a painting.
 You just do it until you think it's done, and then you show people, or you don't.
 That's it.
-I've thought about that in my head before too—that's my retort to when people when they’re like “You got to do this, you’ve gotta work with a producer or something,” and I’m like, no, like a painter would never care that they need another person contributing to what they’re trying to put out.
+I've thought about that in my head before too – that's my retort to when people when they’re like “You got to do this, you’ve gotta work with a producer or something,” and I’m like, no, like a painter would never care that they need another person contributing to what they’re trying to put out.

 On “Red.23,” for example, literally I was cutting up syllables, and you can't tell from the vocal sound, but there are some words that I word to word flip-flopping in the sentence from different takes.
-It's all over the place, and that session was so hard organizing my thoughts, because there was no organization, and I didn't have an ending until I really encountered the person it was about.
+It's all over the place, and that session was so hard organising my thoughts, because there was no organisation, and I didn't have an ending until I really encountered the person it was about.
 It was a really random, weird twist of fate kind of thing.

 It sounds like for a lot of these songs, they were worked on in patches and fits and starts over the course of several years.
 Was there a general kind of evolutionary arc or theme for what was happening over those years?

 Yeah.
 Because even with songs that I ended up scratching out and starting over and rebuilding, there's always something that I was originally trying to write about, whether or not I found the right way to express it.
-So there's always an end goal in my head of what I'm trying to achieve, whether or not I realized it yet.
+So there's always an end goal in my head of what I'm trying to achieve, whether or not I realised it yet.
 And so on that one, yeah, there was a specific person and a very specific emotion that I was trying to convey.
 I went through different lyrics and different instrumentals to get there.
 But there was definitely a path that I was trying to find my way through the whole time, and I was hoping to get to a very specific area.
 And there are a bunch of different destinations in that area that I could find out.
 I would've been happy with any of them, but I found it’s a very wide hoop to throw the ball in, and I just wanted to get the ball into the hoop.

 What did you discover about yourself?

-Let's say I'm writing a song about someone that I thought I didn't like, and you thought you felt one way about her, and then as you're producing the song and singing and trying to get out of various certain emotions, you realize what's not working is because you're not writing about the actual way that you feel about her.
+Let's say I'm writing a song about someone that I thought I didn't like, and you thought you felt one way about her, and then as you're producing the song and singing and trying to get out of various certain emotions, you realise what's not working is because you're not writing about the actual way that you feel about her.
 And then you start twisting the lyrics a bit, and shifting things around, and next thing you know, you wrote a song about how much you miss her, or something like that.
 That happened a couple of times, and you keep adjusting the lyrics until they appropriately reflect the way that you actually feel, versus what's written on paper.

 Andrea Domanick is Noisey's West Coast editor.
 Follow her on Twitter.